yitzchak/nontrivial-gray-streams/README.md

 every character output stream class that is defined, a method must be defined for this function, although it is permissible for it to always return NIL.

+> The orignal proposal does not specify the numerical type of columns
+> in this function or in [STREAM-ADVANCE-TO-COLUMN][].
+The ANSI Common
+> Lisp specification exclicitly allows real numbers for the purpose of
+> typesetting variable-width characters.
+Many implementations seem to
+> assume that the return from STREAM-LINE-COLUMN or the column number
+> passed to [STREAM-ADVANCE-TO-COLUMN][] is an integer, but this does
+> not comply with the specification.

 > This generic function does not have a very good name.
 There is no
 > allowance in the Gray stream proposal for the tracking of column or